The challenges and opportunities of starting a business on reserve

 And Woodhouse is the owner and founder of RezGal Lashes Inc., a company she founded in August of 2020 that has enjoyed tremendous success and is growing internationally.

-The panel was moderated by Joanne Norris, the director of Indigenous and northern communities for Futurepreneur Canada, a non-proﬁt organization which provides ﬁnancing, mentoring and support tools for prospective business owners aged 18-39.
+The panel was moderated by Joanne Norris, the director of Indigenous and northern communities for Futurpreneur, a non-proﬁt organization which provides ﬁnancing, mentoring and support tools for prospective business owners aged 18-39.

 Perron mentioned the significance of having Indigenous role models for those considering starting up their own company.